To re-discover, to re-assess and to apply the conditions that

 He was assistent to Cees van Oostenbrugge and cooperated intensively with preparations and supervision of many projects, so that much knowledge acquired over the last half century could be conveyed.

-Since January 2009 Erik acts as Deputy Director with Frits Elshout.
+From January 2009 Erik acted as Deputy Director with Frits Elshout.
+Since January 2016 Erik works as General Director.

 Being active as musicians, especially in church music, has played an important role in the lives of all of the above people.